San Francisco Realtor Fees

 Let’s first take a look at how commission works behind the scenes.
 Say you agree to pay your listing agent 6% of the selling price.
 That 6% does not go straight into your listing agent’s pocket.

-In fact, she or he will likely only receive a fraction of that amount, maybe around 25 to 40%.
+Realistically, she or he will likely only receive a portion of that amount, maybe 25 to 40%.
 That’s because, as the seller, you are actually paying both the listing agent and the buyer’s agent, and the listing agent pays for the marketing, advertising, management and overhead.

 Here’s how a standard real estate commission breaks down.